Eclampsia: Signs and symptoms

 Any of these symptoms may be present before or after the seizure.
-It is also possible for the woman to be asymptomatic prior to the onset of the seizure.
+It is also possible for the person to be asymptomatic prior to the onset of the seizure.

 Other cerebral signs that may precede the convulsion include nausea, vomiting, headaches, and cortical blindness.
 If the complication of multi-organ failure ensues, signs and symptoms of those failing organs will appear, such as abdominal pain, jaundice, shortness of breath, and diminished urine output.

 Onset

 The seizures of eclampsia typically present during pregnancy and prior to delivery (the antepartum period), but may also occur during labor and delivery (the intrapartum period) or after the baby has been delivered (the postpartum period).
 If postpartum seizures develop, it is most likely to occur within the first 48 hours after delivery.
 However, late postpartum seizures of eclampsia may occur as late as 4 weeks after delivery.

 Characteristics

 Eclamptic seizure is typically described as a tonic–clonic seizure which may cause an abrupt loss of consciousness at onset.
 This is often associated with a shriek or scream followed by stiffness of the muscles of the arms, legs, back and chest.
 During the tonic phase, the mother may begin to appear cyanotic.
 This presentation lasts for about a minute, after which the muscles begin in jerk and twitch for an additional one to two minutes.
 Other signs include tongue biting, frothy and bloody sputum coming out of the mouth.